Spring turkey hunting success and safety comes down to the same thing – proper planning.

 Be aware of what’s around you, even on private property, there could be other hunters out there who are coming to your call.
 Remember, turkey hunters are skilled in the art of concealment.
 Don’t shoot at movement; don’t shoot at sound; no turkey’s worth it.
 Be sure to positively identify the turkey’s beard before taking the shot.

 Hunters who do shoot a turkey are encouraged to not carry it over their shoulder to avoid someone mistaking it for a live bird and take a shot.
-Barnes suggested hunters use a blaze orange turkey transport harvest bag.
+Hunters should consider using a blaze orange turkey transport harvest bag.

 Practicing safe hunting becomes more crucial as the annual spring leaf out progresses.
 The later it gets in May, the harder it is to see.
 Hunters need to stay vigilant to identify the bird and the beard.

 - Plan to wear blaze orange when moving from one spot to another because you never know if someone else is out there, even on private land.

 - Avoid wearing patriotic colors – red, white, blue.
 These same colors are found in a turkey’s head.

 - Be aware that mushroom hunters will be moving through the timber in late April and May.
 Mushroom hunters are encouraged to wear blaze orange and avoid red, white and blue.